stuyvesant-cs/fcs01-dw/grading.md

 # Skills for  Foundations of Computer Science
 _N.B._ This list may change slightly over the course of the semester.
 Any changes will be made clearly during class and updated here as well.

+## Skill List Modifications:
+The skill list below was aspirational, and while almost all of the skills were covered over the course of the semester, some of them were not formally assessed.
+In the interest of fairness, we will be using the following modifications when assessing final skill grades:
+- __Skills that will not contribute to grades__
+  - 4
+  - 15
+  - 23
+  - 24
+  - 25
+  - 26
+- __Skills that will only be assessed via labs/projects__
+  - 9
+  - 10
+  - 22
+  - 33

 ## Course Skills
 Below is the list of skills that are the key components of this course.
 Mastery level must also include demonstration of Competency level as well.